 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Here are 4 lice facts you need to know:
+Here are some lice facts you need to know:

-To check for lice, look through your child’s hair with a fine comb, looking in particular behind the ears or base of the neck.
-Look for live lice and nits, which are egg casings.
+- To check for lice, look through your child’s hair with a fine comb, looking in particular behind the ears or base of the neck.

 You should only treat your child for head lice if you see live lice or viable eggs.
 Make sure to check all the members of your family for infestation, and treat everyone at once.

-First-line therapy is available over the counter: permethrin (Nix) or pyethrins (RID) are generally well-tolerated and have high rates of cure.
+For older children, first-line therapy is available over the counter: Permethrin (Nix) or pyethrins (RID) are generally well-tolerated and have high rates of cure.
 These treatments do not kill the eggs, and so need to be repeated nine days later.
 Ask your pharmacist, or your doctor may prescribe a stronger medicated shampoo, lotion or rinse to kill the lice.

 Hair combing should be done while wet and after a treatment with pediculicides to remove any residual nits.
 Specialized combs are sold for this, but any fine comb will do.
 This task is somewhat time-consuming, but will help remove the nits.

-Do not use anything to try to chemically loosen the nits, such as acetone, bleach or vinegar.
+Don’t use anything to try to chemically loosen the nits, such as acetone, bleach or vinegar.
 This may cause harm and hasn’t shown any benefit.
 Finally, don’t use home remedies such as mayonnaise, olive oil, petroleum jelly as these don’t work.

 Prescription therapies may be necessary if the first round of over-the-counter treatment is ineffective.
 If you’ve gone through a treatment course and haven’t had success, talk to your doctor to see if a prescription is necessary.

-Remember: Do not cover any treatment on your child’s head with plastic.
+Remember: Don’t cover any treatment on your child’s head with plastic.
 If you need to protect a pillow or other surface, cover the surface with a towel or old blanket that you can easily wash.

-When it comes to cleaning your house after a lice outbreak, remember that lice only live 24 hours to 48 hours off the scalp.
-So if your child hasn’t touched it a household item recently, you don’t need to worry about it.
+When it comes to cleaning your house after a lice outbreak, remember that lice only live 24 to 48 hours off of the scalp.
+So if your child hasn’t touched a household item recently, you don’t need to worry about it.

-Sheets, pillows and other items that have close head contact should be washed in water that is hotter than 130 degrees.
-If the item is something you can’t wash, such as a favorite stuffed animal, cover it or put it in a plastic bag for 48 hours.
+Sheets, pillows, clothing and other items that have close head contact should be washed in water that is hotter than 130 degrees F. If the item is something you can’t wash, such as a favorite stuffed animal, cover it or put it in a plastic bag for 48 hours.